 Advance your SICU career in our Adult Critical Care environment.

 As the only academic center in San Diego, UC San Diego Medical Center is extremely proud of the advanced care we provide in our region.
 The U.S.News & World Report’s “Best Hospitals” rankings for 2006 indicate the high caliber of our superb health care professionals and programs.
-Our SICU, located at our Hillcrest location, serves a designated Level 1 Trauma Center, and treats approximately 2,000 Neuro, Ortho, Spine, Transplant, Cardiothoracic and General Surgery patients a year.
+Our SICU, located at our Hillcrest location, serves a designated Level 1 Trauma Center, and treats approximately 2,000 Trauma, Pediatric Trauma, Neurosurgical, GI, ENT, Vascular Plastics, Orthopedics and General Surgery patients a year.
 The physicians, nurses, pharmacists, respiratory therapists, and trauma techs work as a compassionate team that places the greatest value on bedside care, driven by evidencebased practice.

 The SICU offers a variety of opportunities for advanced patient care, using the latest technologies, as well as a computer documentation system.
 We have the support of a Clinical Nurse Specialist, a Clinical Educator, and a leadership team made up of nurses who worked as staff RNs in the SICU.